mg-04/mg-04.github.io/_articles/vlsi/adder.md

 ![](/images/vlsi/Adder/addert.png)

-There are definitely other ways to do this:
+> There are definitely other ways to do this:
 - Enforce symmetry for simple layouts
-- Build schematic and layout for [2 bits at a time](/articles/vlsi/overall#mux)
+- Build schematic and layout for [2 bits at a time](/articles/vlsi/overall#mux) {: .notice--info}

 ## Layout Hierarchy
 Now the final push!
 We want a coherent pattern and minimally wasted space.
 If you lay out your single bit like this, it's gonna suck.
 You want it as **tight** as possible